-The MSc Primary and Community Care will provide Registered Healthcare Professionals, who are currently working in the primary care and /or community care setting, with a flexible, learner-centred and practice focused programme of study which aims to meet their personal, professional and practice development needs.
-It reflects the growing field of advanced clinical practice and aligns to the guidelines for General Practice Nursing produced by the Royal College of General Practitioners, the Royal College of Nursing’s Advanced Practice Guidelines, Health Education England’s pillars of Advanced Practice and the Queen’s Nursing Institute’s Voluntary Standards for Education and Practice.
+The MSc Primary and Community Care is ideal if you are a Registered Healthcare Professional currently working in a primary care and/or community care setting.
+It will provide you with a flexible, learner centred and practice focused programme of study which aims to meet your personal, professional and practice development needs.
+The course reflects the growing field of advanced clinical practice and aligns to the guidelines for General Practice Nursing produced by the Royal College of General Practitioners, the Royal College of Nursing’s Advanced Practice Guidelines, Health Education England’s pillars of Advanced Practice and the Queen’s Nursing Institute’s Voluntary Standards for Education and Practice.

 |Academic School:||School of Social Sciences|